 If your goal is to harvest…

-There is no best way to grow!
+There is no best way to grow pot!
 Each option has its own pros and cons.

-Hydroponics - Setting up a hydroponic reservoir takes more work than soil or coco but hydro grown plants get the fastest vegetative growth of all grow mediums, meaning you get to harvest more quickly with the same amount of electricity.
-Some growers also believe hydro-grown buds are more potent than buds grown from soil.
+- Hydroponics – Setting up a hydroponic reservoir takes more work than soil or coco but hydro grown plants get the fastest growth of all grow mediums, meaning you get to harvest more quickly with the same amount of electricity.
+Hydro-grown buds tend to be very potent.

 If you’re starting in composted, amended soil, you don’t need to worry about adding extra nutrients.
 For regular soil growers, you want to supplement your plant with extra nutrients after it starts using up the nutrients in the soil.
 For coco and hydro growers, you provide all your nutrients directly to your plants from the beginning.
 Luckily all quality nutrients come with an easy schedule to follow, so you don’t have to think about it!

 What Nutrients to Get for Each Stage of Life

 - Vegetative Stage – In this stage you should use nutrients that are high in Nitrogen (N).
 Almost any general plant food will work.
 The extra nitrogen will provide what your marijuana plant needs in the vegetative stage

 - Flowering Stage – Plants need a low-Nitrogen (“Bloom”) formula that is high in Phosphorous (P) and Potassium (K) in the flowering stagea.
 In a pinch you can use cactus or succulent nutrients, because they use a similar nutrient ratio.